aer0usa/aer0usa.github.io/USAF-Aerial-Photo-Rule.md

 ## Ground Speed

+The Ground Speed scale is used to calculate image speed and cycling time.
+See “Other Functions” below.

 The Ground Speed scale reads up to 1,000 MPH / Knots.
 I didn't find any aircraft likely to be used for aerial reconnaissance around 1950 with such a high top speed.
 It is my guess that 1,000 MPH was a “nice, round figure” that allowed for future developments.